-- Camp chairs, camp table, lantern, spade, axe.
+- Camp chairs, camp table, lantern, spade (shovel), hatchet.

 - Car equipment – jack, jumper cables, air compressor, and tools.

-- At least 1 spare tire (we paid a small fee to have 3 spares included but luckily we never needed them).
+- At least one spare tire (we paid a small fee to have three spares included but luckily, we never needed them).